fraiori0/crawler/readme.md

 *run_simulation()* include an option for running the simulation in DIRECT mode (not showing the GUI, it runs faster), meant to be used along with optimization.

 Additionally, they can contain functions for the set-up and run of optmizations; in the current code there are instances of this when using HyperOpt.

+## Optimization

+The *run_simulation_\*()* functions are written to be compatible with an usage in a generic optimization setting.

+An example of how to run optimization using Bayesian Optimization (through the HyperOpt library) can be found in the *sim_crawler_optimization.py* file:

 ---